kaihendry/sg/README.md

 In you collect data called "temp" from a machine named "foo" and you want a PNG version of the data generated on any update:

-	~/.cache/sg/foo/temp$ ln -s /usr/local/share/sg/plotters/all-png.sh
+	~/.cache/sg/foo/temp$ ln -s /usr/local/share/sg/plotters/gnuplot.sh

 With that script symlinked into the data directory, sgd will execute *.sh when it notices new data.

-So in this example `~/.cache/sg/X1C3/temp/all.png` will be generated whenever a CSV has been appended to.
+So in this example `~/.cache/sg/X1C3/temp/gnuplot.png` will be generated whenever a CSV has been appended to.

-# Tips

-How to find a bad value:

-	awk '$2 ~ /4.1.5-1-ARCH/{print FILENAME":"$0; nextfile}' *.csv